 4. \$10,000 Assault Protection Program - Provides for reimbursement of certain expenses and loss of game fees resulting from injuries suffered when an official is a victim of an assault and/or battery by a spectator, fan or participant while the official is performing officiating duties, or as a direct result of performing officiating duties at an organized sporting event.
-Attorney fee reimbursement may also be available.
-NASO puts the member in contact with appropriate legal counsel; NASO will then provide up to \$4,500 reimbursement of reasonable non-contingent attorney fees incurred by the member in bringing a non-frivolous claim against the perpetrator.
-Reimbursement will be made upon conclusion of the matter and is based on a verified fee agreement and attorney invoice.
-It will be made on a 60/40 percent co-pay basis with the member paying 40 percent.
+NASO puts you in contact with appropriate legal counsel and provides up to \$4,500 reimbursement of attorney fees incurred by the member in bringing a claim against the perpetrator.
+Reimbursement is based on attorney invoice and will be made on a 60/40 percent co-pay basis with the member paying 40 percent.
 Further expenses incurred are the sole responsibility of the member.
 Additionally, NASO's Assault Protection benefit pays up to \$100 for each game lost within 21 days after the injury with a maximum total of \$500.
-There is also a maximum of \$5,000 medical expense, to the extent not covered by other insurance, reimbursement available under the terms of the applicable Insurance policy.
+There is also a maximum of \$5,000 medical expense reimbursement available.